AIChipx/OpenGL-Rendering-Algorithms-using-Matlab/README.md

-# OpenGL Algorithms In Matlab
+# OpenGL Algorithms in Matlab

 This repository is a collection of Matlab scripts that implement basic OpenGL rendering algorithms